-The Early Childhood Care and Education (ECCE) Scheme provides early childhood care and education for children of preschool age.
-See affordablechildcare.ie
+The Early Childhood Care and Education (ECCE) Scheme provides up to 2 years of early childhood care and education for children of preschool age.
+See gov.ie

 If your child is upset when you leave them in preschool

 Children aged three to four often get upset when they first go to preschool.
 Experienced preschool staff will be aware of this and will comfort your child.
 Here are four things you can do to help your child.